William B. Saxbe: Personal life and death

-During 1940, Saxbe married the former Ardath Louise "Dolly" Kleinhans.
+In 1940, Saxbe married the former Ardath Louise "Dolly" Kleinhans.
 They had three children: William Bart Saxbe Jr., Juliet Louise "Juli" Saxbe Spitzer, and Charles Rockwell "Rocky" Saxbe.
 Charles Saxbe served four terms in Ohio House of Representatives, and later as an attorney in private practice.

 Saxbe was known for his quips.
-Asked about Sen. Bob Dole, he commented that Dole was so unpopular with his fellow senators at the time that he "couldn't sell beer on a troop ship".
+Asked about Senator Bob Dole, he commented that Dole was so unpopular with his fellow senators at the time that he "couldn't sell beer on a troop ship".

 He died in his hometown of Mechanicsburg, Ohio, at the age of 94 on August 24, 2010.
+At the time of his death, Saxbe was the oldest living Republican senator and the second-oldest living senator overall (after Harry F. Byrd Jr. of Virginia).